Tener/haskore-guide/hello.markdown

 If we ignore all the imports, the meaning is pretty clear.

-main: It output a `test.mid` file form a song.
+* main: It output a `test.mid` file from a song.

-song: The song is ( reading from right to left ) a chord, played by a piano, and exported in midi format.
+* song: The song is ( reading from right to left ) a chord, played by a piano, and exported in midi format.

 All the source code in each tutorial is inside the src folder, so get this git repo